guardrails-ai/guardrails/docs/how_to_guides/custom_validators.md

 from litellm import completion

 PROMPT = """
-You are a helpful assitant.
+You are a helpful assistant.
 Analyze the other messages provided and respond with a number between 0 and 100 and nothing else.
 Do not output prose.
 0 means the messages contain no toxic language.